Aaditya231/Custom_knowledge_trained_chatgpt/README.md

 ## Scopes of use:
 * You can easily create a question and answer bot
 * It can be trained on any novel or book and then using prompt engineering it can behave like any character from that book
+* With help of prompt engineering you can use for any purpose you want

 Sources/inspirations: